Marine Industry Trusted Partners for COVID-19

 The Chamber of Marine Commerce has developed the Marine Industry Trusted Partners for COVID-19 initiative with its Canadian ship operator members to help assure ship owners, governments and other stakeholders (including the public) that a mutually-agreed standard of protection, with supporting protocols, is being followed by each Partner during ship-shore interactions.

-The initiative is open to any company or organization to join that may be involved with ship-shore interactions in the Great Lakes, St. Lawrence, East Coast and Arctic – and has already attracted the participation of ship inspectors, tug operators, Canadian pilotage authorities and marine service/supply firms.
+The initiative is open to any company or organization to join that may be involved with ship-shore interactions in the Great Lakes, St. Lawrence, East Coast and Arctic – and has attracted the participation of ports, ship inspectors, tug operators, Canadian pilotage authorities and marine service/supply firms.

 “Everyone wants to get home safely and be confident their job does not put their families and loved ones at risk.
 While firms are taking steps to protect their employees, not all organizations are aware of each other’s measures.
 This initiative opens up the channels of communication and helps reassure participating partners and the public that we’re all on the same page when it comes to COVID-19 safety.”